 You should also be careful about giving away your name and email address, however it is common to ask for these in legitimate competitions.
 Organisations often run competitions to get more information about customers, or new email addresses to be able to market products/services to you at a later date.
-You should always think carefully about who you trust your email address and other information with, because you are relying on their systems and practices to keep your information safe.
+Always think carefully about who you trust your email address and other information with, because you are relying on their systems and practices to keep your information safe.

 If you see a scam competition

 If you see a post about a competition on social media that you believe is a scam, you should report the page/profile to the platform that it’s on.
-If you’ve seen friends sharing the competition, you can also get in touch with them to let them know, so that they can delete the post to stop others being scammed.
+If you’ve seen friends sharing the competition, you can also get in touch with them to let them know, so that they can delete the post to stop others being scammed:

 If you’ve entered a scam competition